Back to All Events

 • 1900 Building 1900 Shawnee Mission Parkway Mission Woods, KS, 66205 (map)

-This side-by-side concert will feature International Center for Music cellist Daniel Veis, pianist Lolita Lisovskaya-Sayevich and violist Christine Grossman performing with the KC Symphony’s first violinist and concertmaster Jun Iwasaki, principal cellist Mark Gibbs and acting associate principal double bassist Richard Ryan.
+This side-by-side concert will feature International Center for Music cellist Daniel Veis, pianist Lolita Lisovskaya-Sayevich and violist Christine Grossman performing with the KC Symphony’s first violinist and concertmaster Jun Iwasaki, and acting associate principal double bassist Richard Ryan.
 They will present a masterful chamber music program that will include Mendelssohn’s “Piano Trio No. 1 in D Minor, Op.
 49,” and Schubert’s “Trout Piano Quintet (Forellenquintett) in A Major, D. 667”.

 Piano Trio No. 1 in D minor, Op.
 49 by Felix Mendelssohn (1809-1847)